File Permissions and 403 Errors

 Default file permissions are restricted for security purposes.
 If you edit these on your site, the change will not be retained.

-NOTE: Allow 1-2 minutes for the file permissions reset to be performed.
-For smaller sites this takes a matter of seconds, but for sites with a large number of files the process will be longer.
-Clustered environments will take the longest due to natural file replication across nodes.
+Allow 1-2 minutes for the file permissions reset to be performed.
+For smaller sites this takes a matter of seconds, but for sites with a large number of files the process will naturally be longer.
+Clustered environments will take the longest due to the file replication across several nodes.